vsokhoyan/selected_projects/README.md

 - Multiple first-author publications

 **Outcome:** One of the publications (Eur.
 Phys.
-J. A51 (2015) no.8, 95 (2015)) selected by the Particle Data Group (PDG) as the primary reference for properties of multiple baryon resonances and their properties.
+J. A51 (2015) no.8, 95 (2015)) selected by the Particle Data Group (PDG) as the primary reference for properties of multiple baryon resonances.

 **Links:**
 - V. Sokhoyan, E. Gutz, H. van Pee et al., “Data on Is and Ic in γp → pπ⁰π⁰ reveal cascade decays of N(1900) via N(1520)pi”, Phys.
 Lett.
 B746 (2015) 127-131 (2015), [Read open access at PLB](https://www.sciencedirect.com/science/article/pii/S0370269315003299?via%3Dihub).